 Choose two colors and also get white.
 As far as what brand of paint, any acrylic craft paint will work just fine.
 The only caveat I will give you is that Apple Bottom white paint is known to crack, so avoid that one if possible.

-My favorite brands of affordable acrylic paint are: Artist’s Loft and Master’s Touch.
+My favorite brands of affordable acrylic paint are: Artist’s Loft, Liquitex Basics, and Master’s Touch.

 A medium in acrylic paint pouring is the thing that makes the paint flow.
 Common mediums include Floetrol, Liquitex Pouring Medium, Elmer’s Glue-All, and PVA glue.